lI4Nl/bloom-stick/README.md

 Originally, Attract-Mode is a graphical user interface (frontend) developed for Linux (x86, x86-64, ARM, Raspberry Pi), Mac OS X and Windows-based systems.
 It is optimized for run game emulators such as MAME, MESS and Nestopia, making it ideal for an arcade cabinet.

-### Compiling

-The Bloom Stick project is a compilation of softwares built around precompiled binaries of Attract-Mode, no source code modification on the different software is made.
-(this is not the aim of the project).

-In order to comply with the terms of the GNU General Public License v3, see the links in the AUTHORS.md

 ### Supported Games